A quick photo-sequence on how to build your own isolation window for your studio, and still get good isolation.

 The build starts with the construction of the casing, or frame, for the window unit.
 For this build, there was a need for high isolation, thus thick heavy glass, so the wood has to be rather thick too.
 The casing is sized to fit within the rough opening in the wall, leaving only a small gap around the sides and top to allow for some maneuvering to get it in, as well as to shim it to get it straight, level, and plumb:

 Similar to the way the door casing was done, here too a pair of frames are temporarily attached to each other with blocks, to keep them the correct distance apart.
 When placed into the rough opening, one of these frames will be in the inner-leaf wall and the other in the outer-leaf wall.
 Once they are firmly attached in place, the blocking is removed, and they become separate, but spaced.
-Not that black cloth has been wrapped around the frame, over the gap between them, and has also be glued and taped in place.
-This hides the small gap between the frames, so you can't see through the gap into the ugly interior of the wall.
+Note that black cloth has been wrapped around the frame, over the gap between them, and has also be glued and taped in place.
+This hides the small gap between the frames, so you can't see through the gap into the ugly interior of the wall, but still leaves the wall cavity insulation exposed to the window cavity, which is important for damping.

 In the next image, the pair of frames has been presented into the rough opening, and is in the process of being shimmed, to get it level and plumb, and check that the corners remain perpendicular to each other (90° angles), to ensure a tight, clean fit for the glass and seals.
 Note that the two frames are still connected by the temporary bracing, until they are both shimmed together, to line up perfectly: